 The guitar can be easy to learn but hard to master.
 What makes a good guitarist different from a master is the hours spent practicing.
 But practicing the guitar can be very monotonous.
 Learning the guitar should be exciting and fun.
-The best way to make you can make your practice session fun is jamming.
-So here are 30 guitar duet songs that you can play with your friends.
+The best way to make your practice session fun is jamming.
+So in this list, we cover 30 guitar duet songs that you can play with your friends.

 The Trooper was released as the second single from the album “Peace of Mind ” on 20 June 1983 by Iron Maiden.
 The band was famous for their ultimate guitar duos.
 Dave Murray and Adrian Smith made some of the most iconic guitar duo work.
 The song is full of energetic heavy-metal riffs and a great duo guitar solo.
 The riffs and the solo makes The Trooper one of the best pieces of guitar duet music ever created.

 Master of Puppets is the title track of Metallica’s third studio album.
 The song ranked number 2 in the book “The Top 500 Heavy Metal Song of All Time”.
 The song also took the number 1 spot on a poll called “100 Greatest Riffs” hosted by Total Guitar Magazine.
 The song is one of the band’s most famous songs.

 Layla is a love song based on the story of Layla and Majnun.
 The song was written by Eric Clapton and Jim Gordon.
 Derek And The Dominos released the song 1971.
 The legendary Eric Clapton and Duane Allman worked on the guitar duo.
 The 3-minute solo can take anyone on an emotional trip.